ZecHub/zechub/site/guides/Zcash_Improvement_Proposals.md

 ## ZIP Editors

-For every ZIP that comes in, it must undergo the review process, such as checking that the title accurately describes the content there are a few people who are continually pushing forward the boundaries of what's possible within the Zcash foundation, they are as follows:
+For every ZIP that comes in, it must undergo the review process.
+ZIP editors are tasked with ensuring the format and content of any ZIP adequately describes terms, rationale and technical changes made.

 * Jack Grigg, associated with the Electric Coin Company.